doc. Roman Horváth Ph.D., ČSOB Corporate Chair

 According to the RePEc rankings:

-I rank among top 5% academic economists in Europe
+I rank 3rd among Czech academic economists and also among top 5% academic economists in Europe

 Principal Investigator – Quantitative Modelling of Monetary and Fiscal Policies after the Crisis research grant, Grant Agency of the Czech Republic, 2012-2014